A Backdoor-based Explainable AI Benchmark for High Fidelity Evaluation of Attributions

 Here, the ASR is computed as an expectation over samples drawn from a dataset $\mathcal{D}$ through a boolean function $\boldsymbol{{\rm I}}[\cdot]$.
 In our benchmark, we leverage ASR to evaluate the ability of attribution methods to successfully identify the trigger with the recovered sample $\hx$.

-\textit{2) Trigger Recall:} In addition to evaluating predictive performance, we assess the localization capability of attribution methods.
+\textbf{Trigger Recall.} We then assess the localization capability of attribution methods.
 Trigger Recall (TR) is introduced to evaluate the ability of an attribution method to locate the embedded triggers.
 TR computes an expectation over poisoned samples $\tx$ by evaluating the alignment between its trigger mask $S^*_{\tx}$ and the attribution mask $S^{(k)}_{\tx,\ty}$ of target class $\ty$ as

-where $S^{(k)}_{\tx,\ty}, S^*_{\tx}\in \{0,1\}^n$, and $k\in[0,1]$ denotes the fraction of the most important features identified by the attribution method in the input.
-It is worth noting that the recall rate of the detected trigger equates to \textit{precision} when the recovery rate $k$ equals the proportion of the trigger in the input.